 How does it work?

-PEP offers an interactive five lesson mental health syllabus, covering basic mental health awareness, stigma and discrimination, staying well, seeking help and supporting friends.
-The lessons are offered to Year 7 students or equivalent (Peer Learners), with each student receiving their own printed workbook to complete.
+PEP offers an interactive five lesson mental health syllabus, covering basic mental health awareness, risk and protective factors for our mental health, ways to stay well, the importance of seeking help and how to support others.
+The lessons are offered to Peer Learners (Year 7 or S1 pupils), with each pupil receiving their own printed workbook to complete.

-The syllabus is delivered by Peer Educators – older students in Year 10 and upwards (or equivalent) – who are trained and supported by the school staff leading the project.
+The syllabus is delivered by Peer Educators (older pupils), who are trained and supported by the school staff leading the project.
 Each Peer Educator will receive a printed handbook alongside the lesson slides.